akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 The `Concatenate` action concatenates at least two values into a single value.
 A space separates each source value.

 :::info
-The action only concerns attribute values :wink:.
+The action is only for attribute values :wink:.
 :::

 The possible source attribute types are: